 Hand-blown or mouth-blown glass

-A Glassmarker needs 10 years to become a Master Glassmaker, acquiring the techniques of tools and materials.
+A Glassmaker needs 10 years to become a Master Glassmaker, acquiring the techniques of tools and materials.
 At least 8 people are required to make a hand-blown glass.

 This is now a very rare know-how, it is estimated that there are less than 200 Master Glassmakers creating blown glass in France today.
 In this spirit of transmission of this one-of-a-kind know-how, La Rochère opens its workshop to visitors.

-Pressed glass began to be produced in the 1970s thanks to the launch of mechanical production.
-Yet it is quite complex and La Rochère succeeded in developping techniques that allow to produce refined patterns and colored glass in an industrial process.
+Pressed glass began to be produced in the 1970s, thanks to the launch of mechanical production.
+Yet, it is quite complex and La Rochère succeeded in developing techniques that allow to produce refined patterns and colored glass in an industrial process.
 Looking at the details of the Versailles Collection, it is absolutely exceptional to obtain such a level of finesse.

 Iconic & timeless designs